zrogerye/QiqiBot/README.md

 - sendmail.py is needed for sending emails.
 - test.py is my own personal test file.
 You may ignore this file
 - voicelines.py returns a random voiceline from the character Qiqi from the game, Genshin Impact
-- reddit.py takes in a parameter stating which subreddit you would like to search.
-If there is no parameter, it searchs r/memes by default.
-This returns the post title and image